 “I have all the samples you need in my car.
 Vomit, stool, you name it.”

 She is pleased.
 She thinks I mean that I have these samples in a container.

 “Oh no. I have them IN the car.”

 Just then Bailey urinates again, this time right on the floor of the lobby.
 I am only slightly embarrassed, and I feel bad for making her so nervous… but this is natural and I am prepared for it.
 What I am not prepared for is what the actual vet tells me.

 I clean up the mess in the lobby while the assistant retrieves the required samples from the back of my car.
 I apologize for the mess in the car and she just laughs.

 “I’ve seen worse cars just from people that don’t have pets.”

-My dad's wife arrives and we convene in the area where Bailey will be examined.
-As the doctor enters and I begin to tell my saga of this poor dog, she comments that Bailey looks frail.
+Mary Ellen arrives and we convene in the area where Bailey will be examined.
+As the doctor enters and I begin to tell my saga of this poor dog, Mary Ellen comments that Bailey looks frail.

 “You should have seen her when I found her.”